 If one of your children decided to pursue a career in plastic surgery, what advice would you offer?

 I would tell them the most important part of being a plastic surgeon is to be honest and as upfront as you can with your patients.
 You cannot help all patients, especially if their desires are not reasonable or attainable.
 It is better to turn away a patient with unrealistic expectations than to perform the procedure.
 That patient will not be happy, even if you get excellent results.
 By being honest at the outset you may lose some patients but, in the end, you will build a solid patient base that will refer their friends and family to your practice.

 You've got a beautiful family.
 What's a typical family vacation like?

 My wife is very organized and plans most of our trips down to the very minute with a detailed itinerary.
 This is great because we don't miss out on anything.
-Most summers, after the children finish school, we like to take a weeklong cruise.
-The cruise ships are so enormous, with so much to offer, that you can never be bored.
-We are usually running from one activity to the next the entire week.
-At the end of the day, my wife and I enjoy some alone time while the children are at the on-board kids' camp.
+Most summers, after the children finish school, we like to head out to the cool, dry air of Colorado to explore the natural wonders of that great state.

 Finally, what life lessons have you learned as a devoted fan of the Chicago Cubs?

 To never give up.
-Being a Cubs fan can be depressing at times, but it makes you always look to the future with hope.
+Being a Cubs fan for years was quite depressing, but it makes you always look to the future with hope.
 It teaches you to appreciate each small victory.
 Personally, when I was just building up my practice, I valued each milestone and threshold.
-The Cubs are finally building up talent in their own system, rather than trying to buy a few superstars from other teams.
+The Cubs built up talent in their own system, rather than trying to buy a few superstars from other teams.
+This lead to their first World Series Championship in over 100 years.
 In the same manner, we've always prided ourselves on the consistency we've established in staff.
 We try to create a family feel and have many employees who have been part of our team for 5 years or more.